 Which Beam Angle?

-The downside to a wider beam angle is that it's not as intense and the centre of the beam of light wouldn't go as far.
-Choosing the right beam angle can make a big difference in a room but you don't always have the option as most downlights have a set beam angle without any options.
-If you know which beam angle you want from start this can often limit your options to just a few LED downlights especially if you want something specific like 25 degrees.
+The downside to a wider beam angle is that it's not as intense, the centre of the beam of light doesn't go as far.
+Choosing the right beam angle can make a big difference in a room, but you don't always have the option as most downlights have a set beam angle without any options.
+If you know which beam angle you want from start, this can often limit your purchasing options to just a few LED downlights especially if you want something specific like 25 degrees.

-If you're unsure about which beam angle to choose, selecting anything from 35 to 45 degrees will work fine in the majority of room types but it does depend on the application and spacing of the lights.
+If you're unsure about which beam angle to choose, selecting anything from 35 to 45 degrees will work fine in the majority of room types, but it does depend on the application and spacing of the lights.